box/developer.box.com/content/guides/webhooks/v1/create_v1.md

   # Callback parameters

-  Unlike the V2 Webhooks, these manual webhooks need to be configured with the data you'd like to sent along.
+  Unlike the V2 Webhooks, these manual webhooks need to be configured with the data you'd like.
 This data will be sent as a query string either in the body or as a query parameter, for example `name=Contract.pdf&type=file`
 </Message>

 ## Developer Mode